tucsonmesh/tucsonmesh-docs/docs/guides/configuring-routers/omnitik.md

 ### Using WinBox

-1. Open the Terminal in WinBox and type `import omni-poe-ether5.rsc`.
-Replace `omni-poe-ether5.rsc` with the name of the file you just uploaded if it is different.
+1. Open the Terminal in WinBox and type `import flash/omni-poe-ether5.rsc`.
+Replace `flash/omni-poe-ether5.rsc` with the name of the file you just uploaded if it is different.
 2. Press the `enter` or return key on your computer and the Omni should load up the config.
-3. The Omni will beek and you will be disconnected from the device in WinBox as well as the management wireless network.
+3. The Omni will beep and you will be disconnected from the device in WinBox as well as the management wireless network.

 ## Set the administrative password